The natural environment and climate change

 - grow food

-- consider permeable options (a material that allows liquids for gasses to pass through it) when installing hard surfaces
+- consider permeable options (a material that allows liquids to pass through it) when installing hard surfaces

 - consider a green roof on your shed or even your house.